 The spacing and timing of vaccines is important because many vaccines require multiple doses that must be spread out over a number of months or years.
 The recommended schedule is backed by scientific research and is set to work with a child’s immune system at specific ages and times.
 Vaccines not only prevent disease, they save lives.

 While some parents wonder if the number of vaccines and doses kids receive can ever be too much for their bodies to handle, the short answer is: No. Extensive research has been done to ensure the safety of vaccines for young immune systems.
-Kids are exposed to germs (or antigens) every day.
-The amount that they’re exposed to by getting a vaccine is just a tiny fraction of the antigens they encounter daily.
+Kids are exposed to germs (and their antigens) every day.
+The amount of antigens that they’re exposed to by getting a vaccine is just a tiny fraction of what they encounter daily.

 #2: Vaccines can protect your child for life